brianlk/python/ovirt-api_py/README.md

-# Script to back vm in ovirt platform
+# Script to back virtual machine in ovirt platform